Sukhveersingh05/Induction/README.md

 # Day 1

-8.30 am to 9.30 am.
+# 8.30 am to 9.30 am
 The day began with path and kirtan at college Gurudwara Sahib, blessing the new beginnings of our future tech leaders, which can help us throughout the 4 years journey.

-9.30 am to 10.00 am
+# 9.30 am to 10.00 am
 We were getting refresh with tea and snacks which was provided by the college management, after the successfully kirtan and this tea, snacks arranged at hostel number 2.

-10.00 onwards
+# 10.00 onwards
 Students are asked to collect their welcome kit outside the auditorium from registration desks.
 Students were introduced to the college's legacy through a college adaptation presentation.
 In the presentation, college graduated marvellous alumni – Sangam Arora and Arshpreet Singh, sharing how dedication and involvement beyond the classroom shaped their successful journeys.

-Visionary addresses were given by:
+## Visionary addresses were given by:
-# Principal of college – Dr. Sehijpal Singh
+Principal of college – Dr. Sehijpal Singh
-# Head of Department (Applied Science) – Dr. Harpreet Kaur Grewal
-# Dean of Academics – Dr. Akshay Girdhar
+Head of Department (Applied Science) – Dr. Harpreet Kaur Grewal Dean of Academics – Dr. Akshay Girdhar
-# Dean of Student Welfare – Dr. Parminder Singh
+Dean of Student Welfare – Dr. Parminder Singh

 Special thanks to our Guests of Honour:
-# Er.
-Ravinder Garg – Chief Engineer, Municipal Corporation, Ludhiana
-# Er.
-Rakesh Kumar – GNDEC Alumnus (Batch 1991), Assistant Deputy Commissioner
-They shared their inspiring journeys and encouraged students to grow with values, skills, and vision.
+Er.
+Ravinder Garg – Chief Engineer, Municipal Corporation, Ludhiana Er.
+Rakesh Kumar – GNDEC Alumnus (Batch 1991), Assistant Deputy Commissioner They shared their inspiring journeys and encouraged students to grow with values, skills, and vision.

 Conclusion of the day